Free Shipping | 30 Day Returns | Mix & Match Sitewide

 4. Use a low-heat setting if your machine dryer permits, otherwise hang and air dry

 The amount of reflective material is what makes the difference.
-Class 3 Safety apparel has extra reflective tape on the shirts sleeves.
+Class 3 safety apparel features additional reflective tape on the sleeves of the shirt for enhanced visibility.

 Safety guidelines are strict with the color choices.
 The only colors that qualify for class 2 or class 3 apparel are fluorescent orange and yellow.